 Why Are Mille Crepe Cakes So Expensive?

-The first time I ever had a mille crepe cake, I remember being surprised that each slice of cake was between $9.50-$13.50 CND at the specialty dessert shops that sold it (which in Vancouver, isn’t many).
+The first time I ever had a mille crepe cake, I remember being surprised that each slice of cake cost between $9.50-$13.50 CND at the specialty dessert shops that sold it (which in Vancouver, isn’t many).
 By the looks alone, I knew it involved extra care to make mille crepe cakes because of the multitude of layers that comprised this special cake.
 What I didn’t know was how long it actually takes to pan fry each and every single crepe needed to make up just one cake.
-From my own experience, each crepe took approximately 3-4 minutes to pan fry.
-If you take that and multiply it by the amount of crepes you’ll actually need – in this recipe, I used 28 – it takes nearly 2 hours just to make the crepes alone!
+From my own experience, each crepe took approximately 2-3 minutes to prepare and pan fry.
+If you take that and multiply it by the amount of crepes you’ll actually need, (in this recipe, I used 28) it will take almost 2 hours just to make the crepes alone!
 Mind you, it’s not like a regular cake that you can put it in the oven, set it and forget it.
 You literally need to stand in front of the stove watching over the crepes the entire time so you won’t be free to use your time for other more productive endeavors like doing the dishes or cleaning the kitchen.
 You’ll also need to factor in the time it takes to prepare the crepe batter, wait for it to develop and after making the crepes itself, you’ll need to assemble it with filling, layer by layer.
 It’s very labor intensive but I adopt the same view towards it like I do for good Macaron Art – the results are well worth the challenge.

 After having made this cake everyday for a week to develop this recipe, often times, making several in one day, I really learned to appreciate the time and skills needed to make a truly good mille crepe cake.